tetratelabs/getmesh/doc/en/getistio-cli/reference/getistio_switch/_index.md

 # Switch from active version=1.8.3, flavor=istio and flavor-version=0 to version=1.8.3, flavor=tetrate, flavor-version=1
 $ getistio switch --flavor tetrate --flavor-version=1

+# Switch from active version=1.8.3, flavor=istio and flavor-version=0 to the latest 1.9.x version, flavor=istio and flavor-version=0
+$ getistio switch --version 1.9

 ```

 #### Options